Judging

 I awarded the Dog CC to Ch Boxania Roamin Around at Ramelon who had been shortlisted to the final 4 for the CC in 2022 but wasn’t quite ready at that time.
 The RCC was claimed by the puppy winner Sashbob Never Will I Ever at Berwynfa who was also awarded Best Puppy In Breed.

 The bitch CC & Best Of Breed was my CC winner at my previous show, (Crufts being the only show where it is readily accepted that a dog may compete for a further CC from the same judge) Int UK & Ire Ch Willow Sparks Will Fly.
-My Bitch RCC, I also awarded to the puppy, Jeddhi Ring Of Fire, who like the dog puppy, stood in excellent company, but I considered both RCC winners to be excellent examples of the Breed and ready for such a high award.
+My Bitch RCC, I also awarded to the puppy, Jeddhi Ring Of Fire, who like the dog puppy, stood in excellent company, but I considered both RCC winners to be excellent examples of the Breed and ready for such a high award.Ch Boxania Roamin Around at Ramelon

-Sashbob Never Will I Ever at BerwynfaSashbob Never Will I Ever at Berwynfa
+Sashbob Never Will I Ever at Berwynfa

-Champion Willow Sparks Will FlyCh Willow Sparks Will Fly
+Ch Willow Sparks Will Fly

 Analyzing my judging statistics

 I’m exceptionally pleased that from the 34 Boxers I have awarded green cards to, only 11 were already Champions.
-From the remaining 23 dogs, 17 of them have subsequently gained their titles.
-Of the 6 that have not yet been made up, 3 are currently competing, 1 on 2CCs & 10 RCCs, and 2 have just begun their show careers.
-The final 3 Boxers who failed to gain their UK title, the 1st was pulled out of the ring on 2CCs when his owner suddenly gave up showing.
-The 2nd one’s temperament sadly failed, and the 3rd tragically died at a young age when still competing.
+From the remaining 23 dogs, 18 of them have subsequently gained their titles.
+Of the 5 Boxers not made up to Champion status, the 2 Crufts puppies are still competing.
+The dog is currently on 7 RCC’s, the bitch 1CC & 3RCC’s.
+The final 3 Boxers who failed to gain their UK title, the 1st was pulled out of the ring on 2CCs when his owner suddenly gave up showing, the 2nd one’s show temperament sadly failed, and the 3rd tragically died at a young age when still competing.

 overseas appointments